pingidentity/pingidentity-devops-getting-started/20-kubernetes/cloud/amazon/README.md

 >Ensure the typical PingFederate ports 9031 and 9999 are part of your security group if you wish to use them.

 ## Startup up PingFederate service in ECS Cluster
-Use the following two files (`docker-compose.yml`, `ecs-params.yml`) as ecamples to create in a directory.
+Use the following two files (`docker-compose.yml`, `ecs-params.yml`) as sampples to create in a directory.
 >Be sure to update your specific information

 Details on these files imputs can be found at: